 3. Register your business with the Business Register at the KVK

-Make an online appointment at the KVK.
-Fill out the correct digital registration form with your company details.
-Bring valid proof of your identity to your appointment.
-Also bring written proof of your home address abroad.
-For instance, an extract (or a legalised copy of one) from the civil registry in your town of residence.
-You can also bring an original (or legalised copy of a) bank statement, or other official document stating your home address.
+• Written proof of your home address abroad.
+For example, an extract (or a legalised copy of one) from the civil registry in your town of residence.
+Or a original (or legalised copy of a) bank statement, or other official document stating your home address.
 This document may be no older than 1 month.
 The home address on the document has to be the same as the address you have used for your RNI registration.

 Statistics: enterprise births